ASD-Blueprint/desktop.gov.au/docs/security/hybrid-security-risk-management-plan.md

 The Microsoft Office 365 service is addressed in the Information Security Registered Assessors Program (IRAP) report (available in the [Service Trust Portal](https://servicetrust.microsoft.com/ViewPage/Australia)), therefore, risks specific to the underlying Office 365 service are not reassessed by this SRMP.

-Agencies should make themselves aware of any risks identified in the IRAP assessment that have been inherited by the HybridSystem.
+Organisations should make themselves aware of any risks identified in the IRAP assessment that have been inherited by the HybridSystem.

 ### Methodology